How to Conduct an Interview: Questions to Ask

-Let’s face it: knowing how to interview can be a challenge.
-Conducting an interview isn’t always fun and it doesn’t come all that naturally to lots of people.
-Why?
-Most interviewers are unarmed with the appropriate interview questions, unable to follow-up up on candidate responses and otherwise fill the void that often results when two strangers sit together for the first time.
+Let’s face it, conducting an interview isn’t always fun and it doesn’t come all that naturally to many people — including hiring managers.
+Often interviewers are unarmed with the appropriate interview questions, unable to follow-up up on candidate responses, and unable to fill the void that often results when two strangers sit together for the first time.

-On closer analysis, the list is fairly intuitive.
-First, look for an individual’s ability to self-assess and articulate how he or she could make a positive contribution to your firm by virtue of their emotional intelligence.
-Second, look for compatible communication and work styles.
-And third, look for the “candidate desire factor.”
-After all, that will typically serve as the ultimate swing factor in determining whom to bring aboard.
+First, you’re trying to see if a candidate can self-assess and articulate how they could make a positive contribution to your organization by virtue of their emotional intelligence.
+Second, you’re looking for compatibility with communication skills and work styles.
+And third, you’re trying to determine the “candidate desire factor” which typically serves as the ultimate swing factor in determining whom to bring aboard.

 - How have you had to reinvent your job in light of your organization’s changing needs?